MicaelOps/minecraft-gameserver/README.md

 21/11/2025
 - Uuugh, neglected my project because of my need-urgent-rent-money admin job.
 80% of data-entry jobs could have been automated if people created a local API or some sort of report to scrape, I would instantly become the King of Backlog Cleaning after a few scripts, for now im just the Excel Wizard.
 - Anyway, created another Github project for my JSON reader that I will add to this project, so no logs here.
 - As I was doing the JSON reader, I wondered, if its possible to rewrite the Network system  in a CPU friendly way (SIMD blablabala) to increase performance?
-Needs to have a firm understanding.
+Everytime i try to write from scratch i get shut down by these chatbot AIs saying STD methods ARE HIGHLY OPTIMISED BECAUSE THEY MATCH CPU ISA AND YOU SHOULD USE THEM.
+Enough of that time to add depth to our programming.
+One day we will beat these STD functions.

 25/09/2025
 - Event system implemented for the plugins with features like priority and cancellation.